What does “akachan” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “kawaii” to make it sound polite.

 This is a typical usage of “akachan”.
-In the example, it works as a part of the noun phrase, “kanojo no akachan”, which means ‘her baby’ in Japanese.
-When we want to say “baby” in Japanese, this noun is a very good option.
+In this example, it works together with the possessive case, “kanojo no”, to mean ‘her baby’ in Japanese.
+When we want to say “baby” in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “akachan”